patrickbucher/read-think-write/content/disruptors-are-going-to-be-disrupted.md

 Just buy books published before late 2022 to make sure you will not be reading any "AI slop".
 There are still a lot of great books published in the last 2500 years or so I have not read yet.
 And there is still money to be made in publishing nice editions of those.

 Once more, the [Lindy effect](https://en.wikipedia.org/wiki/Lindy_effect) holds true.
 The most recent disruption disrupts the less recent disruption, which back in the day disrupted former disruptors.
+Old things still can be expected to live longer than new things.

 - Online learning disrupted loose-leaf collections and is now being disrupted by LLMs.
 Textbooks are still around.
 - One way of homework cheating has been replaced by a more convenient way of doing so.
-Tutors are still around.
+Tutors and teachers are still around.
 - Music streaming mostly replaced music on CDs, which replaced music on tapes.
 Live concerts are still taking place.

 Dotcom companies—the cool kids of 1999—now face harsh realities.
 Boomers are not booming any longer.
 But those who live by the sword will die by the sword.
 No sympathies, no bailouts—just another wave of disruption.